jupyterlab/jupyterlab/docs/source/getting_started/installation.rst

 You can do a similar thing for ``pip``.
-The approach here is to mark repository servers as trusted hosts, which means, SSL communication will not be required for downloading Python libraries.
+The approach here is to mark repository servers as trusted hosts, which means SSL communication will not be required for downloading Python libraries.

 .. code:: bash